matn7/Google-Platform-Notes/gcp/ComputeEnginePracticeTest.md

 **Question 26: You have decided to delegate the task of making backup snapshots to a member of your team.
 What role would you need to grant to your team member to create snapshots?**

-- Compute Image Admin
+- Compute Image Admin.
-- :white_check_mark: **Compute Storage Admin**
+- :white_check_mark: **Compute Storage Admin**.
-- Compute Snapshot Admin
+- Compute Snapshot Admin.
-- Storage Admin
+- Storage Admin.

 ```
 To work with snapshots, a user must be assigned the Compute Storage Admin role.
 The other options are fictitious roles.
 ```

 **Question 27: You will be building a number of machine learning models on an instance and attaching GPU to the instance.